-Leigh Blackistone, owner of Carter House Gallery & Framing in Johns Creek, says her own artwork really has "no definitive style.
+Leigh Blackistone, owner of in Johns Creek, says her own artwork really has "no definitive style.
 I just capture the moment."

 Some of the moments the Woodstock resident has captured are dreamy sunsets, fluid florals and the height of nature in bloom.
-That work will be the center of attention at Pampas Steakhouse in an art show, "Sensual Fluidity," Friday from 6 to 11 p.m.
+That work will be the center of attention at in an Friday from 6 to 11 p.m.

 Some of her works already hang in the restaurant on State Bridge Road.
 She says a while back – when she first discovered the restaurant – she realized the establishment's elegant surroundings were lacking art, so she approached the owner about displaying her paintings.

 Blackistone held an art show at the restaurant last year and sold 22 paintings that night.